 The Group's Management is responsible for the implementation and evaluation of internal control procedures.
-In this regard, management, at different levels of the decision-making process, maintains internal control documentation which relates to the operational realities of its activities.
-In addition, management is responsible for ensuring that controls operate effectively and monitoring their operation on a self-assessment basis.
-The self-assessment of internal controls is based on questionnaires relating to the control environment and control testing defined in risk and control matrices for transactions and IT-related controls (Information Technologies).
+Management, at different levels of the decision-making process, maintains internal control documentation in relation with its activities.
+In addition, management is responsible for ensuring that controls operate effectively and for monitoring the assessment of their operating effectiveness on a self-assessment basis.
+The self-assessment is performed through questionnaires for the control environment and through testing of controls described in risk and control matrices for business transactions and IT-related controls (Information Technologies).

-As part of the annual evaluation process, each Regions' Senior Vice President and CFO, as well as the managers of the Corporate Function, are required to represent by way of a letter of affirmation that, to their knowledge, the internal control system has operated effectively during the reporting period.
-Each deficiency is reported in that letter and must be followed by a remediation action plan.
-In addition, each signatory is required to confirm at the end of the third quarter that the action plans determined in the previous year's assessment have been implemented.
+As part of the annual evaluation process, each Regions' President and CFO, as well as the managers of the Corporate Function, are required to represent by way of a letter of affirmation that, to their knowledge, the internal control system has operated effectively during the reporting period.
+Each deficiency is reported in that letter and must be followed by a remediation plan.
+In addition, each signatory is required to confirm at the end of the third quarter that the remediation plans determined in the previous year's assessment have been implemented.